-North Sewickley Township was formed in 1801 when the former Sewickley Township was divided into New Sewickley and North Sewickley townships.
-The municipality got smaller in 1845 as Marion, Wayne and Perry townships were formed.
-More land was lost when Eastvale was incorporated in 1892 and when Ellwood City annexed South Ellwood from the township in 1918.
+North Sewickley Township was created in 1801 when the former Sewickley Township was divided into New Sewickley and North Sewickley townships.
+The municipality got smaller in 1845 as Marion, Wayne and Perry townships were created.
+Additional land was lost when Eastvale was incorporated in 1892 and Ellwood City annexed South Ellwood in 1918.

 Fun facts about North Sewickley:

--Early settlers were Ezekiel and Hannah Jones from New Jersey in 1801.
+-Early settlers in 1801 were Ezekiel and Hannah Jones from New Jersey.

 –Ezekiel Jones was county coroner from 1804-1805.